 Gray, P. & Bjorklund, D.F.
 (2018), Psychology (8th ed.).
 New York: Worth Publishers.
 ISBN-10: 1-319-15051-9.
 ISBN-13: 978-1-319-15051-8.

-An Introduction to Psychology Course Book has been compiled to help students study Gray and Bjorklund’s book.
+An Introduction to Psychology Workbook has been compiled to help students study Gray and Bjorklund’s book.
 This contains study questions on important topics for each chapter.
-In the workbook students will also find examples of exam questions and information on the video segments that are shown and discussed in the work group sessions.
+In the Workbook students will also find examples of exam questions and information on the video segments that are shown and discussed in the work group sessions.
 The study questions serve as guidelines for the weekly textbook chapter discussions.
-The workbook also contains more detailed information on how the work group mark (see Mode of Instruction) is calculated, and how it contributes to the final mark.
-The workbook will be available as of August on Blackboard.
+The Workbook also contains more detailed information on how the work group grade (see Mode of Instruction) is calculated, and how it contributes to the final grade.
+The Workbook will be available as of August on Brightspace.

 Dr. ir.
 Roy de Kleijn email@example.com